-A car permit system is operated on the NPEL private roads and residents may apply for a permit for each vehicle they own - permits are non-transferable.
+A parking permit system is operated on the NPEL private roads and residents may apply for a permit.
+If the application is successful permits will be issued in accordance with the regulations - permits are non-transferable.

-A residents' car permit does not allow you to breach the NPEL parking restrictions indicated by the yellow and blue line markings:
+A residents' car permit does not allow you to breach the NPEL parking restrictions indicated by the blue line markings:

-- Double Blue & Yellow Lines - No parking for any vehicles
+- Double Blue Lines - No parking for any vehicles

-- Single Blue Lines - Parking is allowed only for vehicles displaying a valid permit (or a genuine visitor's note, as described above) issued to the property immediately abutting the section of blue line where the vehicle is parked.
+- Single Blue Lines - Parking is allowed only for vehicles displaying a valid permit (or a genuine visitor's note) issued to the property immediately abutting the section of blue line where the vehicle is parked.

-As parking near Nottingham City centre is highly valued, inappropriate requests for parking permits, and access through the rising bollard on Peveril Drive, are common.
-We therefore have a fairly stringent application process for residents to follow to prove their entitlement.
-To obtain a permit (which will also give you access through the rising bollard), please contact the Estate Office by email, letter or telephone.
-An application form will be hand delivered to your address, and you will be required to send proof of residency and identity with your completed application.
+As parking near Nottingham city centre is highly valued, inappropriate requests for parking permits, and access through the rising bollards on Peveril Drive, are common.
+We therefore have a stringent application process for residents to follow to prove their eligibility.
+To obtain a permit (which will also give you access through the rising bollards), please contact the Estate Office by email, or telephone.
+An application form will be emailed to you, and you will be required to send proof of residency, or tenancy agreement if applicable, and photo ID, passport or driving licence with your completed application.

 Alternatively, application can be made in person at the Park Estate Office, bringing proof of residency and identity with you.
 The Contact us section lists the current Office opening hours.

-The roads within the Park are patrolled daily, with particular focus on the perimeter roads (such as Newcastle Drive, Park Valley, North Road, Huntingdon Drive) that suffer from non-Park residents attempting to park illegally.
-Parking Charge Notices (Fixed Penalties) are issued to those infringing the Regulations and are legally enforceable.
-Residents who wish to report a vehicle parked illegally should contact the Estate Office.
+The roads within the Park are patrolled daily, with particular focus on the perimeter roads (such as Newcastle Drive, Park Valley, North Road, Western Terrace, Hope Drive) that suffer from non-Park residents attempting to park illegally.
+Parking Charge Notices are issued to those infringing the Regulations and are legally enforceable.
+Residents who wish to report a vehicle parked in contravention of the Estate Regulations should contact the Estate Office.

-CCTV cameras monitor activity at the rising bollards on Peveril Drive, and the NPEL takes legal action against motorists who damage the bollards.
+CCTV cameras monitor activity at the rising bollards on Peveril Drive, and the NPEL reclaims all damage and repair costs against motorists who damage the bollards.